semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ![](static/no-data-button.png)

 ::: tip
 Find an example with the svg illustration for this state in the [WidgetEmpty](/components/widget-empty/widget-empty-code#nodata-example).
-Refer to the [documentation WidhetEmpty](/components/widget-empty/widget-empty-api#images) for other illustrations and their names.
+Refer to the [WidgetEmpty documentation](/components/widget-empty/widget-empty-api#images) for other illustrations and their names.
 :::

 ## Nothing found

-Display this state when the user has been searching or applying a filter in the table, and nothing is found.
+Display this state when the user has been searching or filtering data, and nothing was found.

 ::: tip
 In this state, save the active state of the sorted column.
 :::

-Include a control, such as a "Clear Filters" button, to help the user correct the situation.
+Include a control, such as a "Clear filters" button, to help the user correct the situation.

 ![](static/nothing-found-button.png)